IHS Seeks Award Nominations

 Outstanding Historical Organization Award – to a local or county historical society, organization or site in Indiana that has demonstrated remarkable public services and programs to its community

-Indiana History Outstanding Event or Project Award – to an organization for an exceptional educational event or history project implemented during the past year, either one-time or ongoing, and relating to that organization’s mission (examples include reenactments, publications, innovative media usage, exceptional teacher training, and displays or exhibitions)
+Indiana History Outstanding Organization Event or Project Award – to an organization for an exceptional educational and/or Bicentennial-related event or history project implemented during the past year, either one-time or ongoing, and relating to that organization’s mission (examples include reenactments, publications, innovative media usage, exceptional teacher training, and displays or exhibitions).
+Special consideration will be given to those designated as bicentennial projects in celebration of the state's anniversary.

 Which award category should I choose?